|

-The Expanded Index contains many links and summaries.
+The Expanded Index contains many Benedictine oblate links and summaries.

 The Expanded Index is where I keep a list of all the things I want